 Starting at age 25, or 3 years after becoming sexually active (whichever is later), it’s important to start making Pap tests part of your regular health routine.

 Remember that being sexually active doesn’t refer only to intercourse.
 It’s defined as having any skin-to-skin contact in the genital area, which includes touching, oral sex or intercourse with a partner of either sex.
-So for example:
+For example:

 - If you’re 17 and are already sexually active, you don’t need to start having Pap tests until you’re 25.